The Healthy Schools Award

 Following the successful pilot of Healthy Schools Plus in Swindon we have taken it to the next level and linked our award system to meeting the Ofsted health and wellbeing needs.

-The new Swindon healthy schools award has been introduced to reward schools for the Local and Public Health needs initiatives they complete, alongside the annual Healthy Schools audit.
+The new Swindon healthy schools award was introduced a few years ago to reward schools for meeting Local and Public Health needs, alongside the annual Healthy Schools baseline audit.
 The Three Tier Award (Bronze, Silver and Gold), takes a progressive approach and at each level recognising the additional measures schools have taken to: